200-176-Great Vocals

 Writer/Composer: Gordon Lightfoot (1966)

-His second selection on our list confirms the fact he was indeed Canada’s premier Folk / Country artist.
+His 2nd selection on our list confirms the fact he was indeed Canada’s premier Folk / Country artist.
 As a legendary storyteller, this song introduces us to a remarkable Canadian history lesson: “There was a time in this fair land when the railroad did not run / When the wild majestic mountains stood alone against the sun.”
-His golden voice and heartrending delivery give this song a unique, enlightening view of the love of nature’s splendors and the labor of mankind’s population advancement.
-In the 3rd and 4th verses, you actually feel the slow up-tempo rising speed of the imaginary locomotive.
-The musical arrangement is stellar…A Moving and Stunning Experience!
+His golden voice and heartrending delivery give this song a unique, enlightening view of the love of nature’s splendors and the labor attached to mankind’s population advancement.
+In the 3rd and 4th verses, you actually feel the song’s slow up-tempo with the rising speed of an imaginary locomotive.
+The jaw-dropping musical arrangement is stellar as “Gord” takes on a rollicking Canadian history excursion…A Moving and Stunning Experience!

 198. JOHNNY B GOODE (1958)